plenta/contao-github-releases-bundle/readme.md

-# Contao Gthub Releases Bundle
+# Contao Github Releases Bundle

 **Simply display your Github release history on your website.** 🤖